nxp-mcuxpresso/mcuxsdk-doc/boards/evkmimxrt685/index.rst

 Overview
 ********

-The NXP IMXRT685-EVKB is a development board for the i.MX MIMXRT685S 275 MHz 32-bit ARM® Cortex®-M33 MCUs.
+The NXP IMXRT685-EVKB is a development board for the i.MX RT600 Crossover MCU with Arm Cortex-M33 and DSP Cores.

 .. image:: ./evkmimxrt685.png